SalOrak/whaler.el/README.md

 I've ported and added some things from my original [`Whaler.nvim`](https://github.com/salorak/whaler.nvim) plugin from NeoVim here to Emacs.
 Why?
 For the same reason I developed it in the first place:
 > **I wanted a simple and minimalistic way to move between directories and files.**

-**Whaler.el** is works specially well with the great [Ivy](https://github.com/abo-abo/swiper) extension that adds a thin layer to be able to interact with directories and projects.

 So what does this package do exactly?